partiql/partiql-lang-kotlin/README.md

     x               +07             Offset in hours
     xx or xxxx      +0700           Offset in hours and minutes xxx or xxxxx    +07:00          Offset in hours and minutes

+### TO_TIMESTAMP

+Converts a string to a timestamp using an optional format pattern to specify non-standard date formats.

+    TO_TIMESTAMP(<string> [, <format pattern>])

+If the `<format pattern>` argument is omitted, `<string>` is assumed to be in the format of a [standard Ion timestamp](https://amzn.github.io/ion-docs/spec.html#timestamp).
+This is the only recommended way to parse an Ion timestamp using this function.

+The `<format pattern>` argument supports the same format symbols as the `to_string` argument of the same name.

+Zero padding is optional when using a single format symbol (e.g. `y`, `M`, `d`, `H`, `h`, `m`, `s`) but required for their zero padded variants (e.g. `yyyy`, `MM`, `dd`, `HH`, `hh`, `mm`, `ss`).

+Special treatment is given to 2-digit years (format symbol `yy`).
+1900 is added to values greater than or equal to 70 and 2000 is added to values less than 70.

+Month names and AM/PM specifiers are case-insensitive.

+#### Examples

+Single argument parsing an Ion timestamp:

+    TO_TIMESTAMP('2007T')
+    TO_TIMESTAMP('2007-02-23T12:14:33.079-08:00')

+Two arguments parsing a custom date format:

+    TO_TIMESTAMP('2016', 'y')  --Returns `2016T`
+    TO_TIMESTAMP('2016', 'yyyy')  --Returns `2016T`
+    TO_TIMESTAMP('02-2016', 'MM-yyyy')  --Returns `2016-02T`
+    TO_TIMESTAMP('Feb 2016', 'MMM yyyy')  --Returns `2016-02T`
+    TO_TIMESTAMP('Febrary 2016', 'MMMM yyyy')  --Returns `2016-02T`

+Notes:

+[All SIM items for IonSQL++'s `TO_TIMESTAMP` function](https://i.amazon.com/issues/search?q=status%3A(Open)+(TO_TIMESTAMP)+containingFolder%3A(0efa7b8c-5170-4de7-a8e7-d0975778a686)&sort=lastUpdatedConversationDate+desc&selectedDocument=0b5e3cc3-40bc-40cf-854b-977f4ae4e08d).

+Internally, this is implemented with Java 8's `java.time` package.
+There are a few differences between Ion's timestamp and the `java.time` package that create a few hypothetically infrequently encountered caveats that do not really have good workarounds at this time.

+- The Ion specification allows for explicitly signifying an unknown timestamp with a negative zero offset (i.e. the `-00:00` at the end of `2007-02-23T20:14:33.079-00:00`) but Java 8's `DateTimeFormatter` doesn't recognize this. **Hence, unknown offsets specified in this manner will be parsed as if they had an offset of `+00:00`, i.e. UTC.**
+To avoid this issue when parsing Ion formatted timestamps, use the single argument variant of `TO_TIMESTAMP`.
+There is no workaround for custom format patterns at this time.
+- `DateTimeFormatter` is capable of parsing UTC offsets to the precision of seconds, but Ion Timestamp's precision for offsets is minutes.
+TimestampParser currently handles this by throwing an exception when an attempt is made to parse a timestamp with an offset that does does not land on a minute boundary.
+For example, parsing this timestamp would throw an exception:  `May 5, 2017 8:52pm +08:00:01` while `May 5, 2017 8:52pm +08:00:00` would not.
+- Ion Java's Timestamp allows specification of offsets up to +/- 23:59, while an exception is thrown by `DateTimeFormatter` for any attempt to parse an offset greater than +/- 18:00.
+For example, attempting to parse:
+`May 5, 2017 8:52pm +18:01` would cause and exception to be thrown.
+(Note: the Ion specification does indicate minimum and maximum allowable values for offsets.)
+In practice this will not be an issue for systems that do not abuse the offset portion of Timestamp because real-life offsets do not exceed +/- 12h.

 ### TRIM